Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 Diagnosis of food poisoning

-To make a diagnosis, the doctor collects a detailed history:
+To make a diagnosis, the doctor collects a detailed medical history:

 - measures body temperature and pulse;